We have quickly learned that this topic provides the most confusion with our readers and people that we have met.

-In saying that, for a great majority of Australians the rules will not be a hindrance should you wish to live overseas in retirement.
+In saying this, for a great majority of Australians the rules will not be a hindrance should you wish to live overseas in Retirement.

 The next large wave of new Australians came from Asia throughout the 70’s, 80’s and 90’s.
 We will see many of these migrants also choosing to live back in their home countries, and still being able to claim the Age Pension when their time to retire comes.

 In addition, the generation that is retiring now is the first generation that has holidayed and travelled extensively abroad.
 They understand what various places overseas has to offer, both in terms of cost benefits as well as quality of life.
 Retiring overseas, even for only a few years has seen strong growth over the last decade, and this is expected to grow substantially over the coming decade.

 Being able to receive the Age Pension could be a significant benefit when retiring to a cost-effective part of the world, where even the smallest of dollars can go so much further.